How Are Challenge Coins Made?

 Step 8: Edge Options and Special Features

 Challenge coins have edges that are made into the mold.
 Some common edge styles are flat edge, rope edge, and diamond-cut edge.
-Other optional features include laser-engraved serial numbers, names, dates, and multi-level designs.

 Step 9: Final Finishing, Quality Control, and Packaging